4rlenrey/Notes/Algorithms.md

 ### Bubble sort

 One of the slow sorting algorithms.
-It compares every pair until reached the end
+It compares every pair until it had reached the end.
 It can be optimized by not comparing the last sorted pairs.

 This is basically how it would look like: